-Allow it to lie out in a well ventilated, warm environment for a couple of days and examine it again before planting it in fresh soil in a new (or sanitized) pot.
+Allow it to lie out in a well ventilated, warm environment for a couple of days and examine it again before planting in fresh soil using a new (or sanitized) pot.

 Remove Individual Pests

-If you just see a few plant scales and mealybugs, try killing them and removing them using Q-tips or cotton swabs dipped in rubbing alcohol to interrupt their life cycle.
+If you just see a few plant scales and mealybugs, try killing them and removing them using Q-tips or a cotton swab dipped in rubbing alcohol to interrupt their life cycle.

 Make Rubbing Alcohol Solution Pest Control Spray

 To make a diluted alcohol pest spray solution mix